 - My hair was as dry as the loofah used after the treatment! the therapist used a mint shampoo to wash my hair and a jasmine conditioner during the hammam.
 But I think she scrubbed my hair too much, that I ended up with this big frizz and extremely dry wig of hair.
 I even had to put some leave-in oil in my hair this morning before leaving the house.

 - They served basic black tea at the relaxation lounge post-treatment.
 Now that is one thing that you don’t expect from the Middle East’s biggest spa.
-I wasn’t even asked what type of tea I wanted to have.
-I was just served normal English Breakfast tea with dates and cashew nuts.
+Nobody asked me what type of tea I wanted to have.
+They just served me a normal English Breakfast tea with dates and cashew nuts.
 Shouldn’t there be a long list of herbal/organic tea types to choose from? this was very disappointing.

 Will I make another visit? absolutely.
 I would like to try the Arabian Rose or Gold hammam.
 Plus, I would arrive earlier than I did and spend more time in the Jacuzzi and the outdoor cabana.
 Pure bliss.